MinecraftPublisher/shock/README.md

 ## Shock is a language completely involving lists.
+(IN DEVELOPMENT)

 All there is in Shock are lists.